The Remnant, the Lord’s Minority

 This verse provides an excellent example of the beneficial aspects of “the fear of the LORD” demonstrating it to be a positive force…a great motivator.
 Cf. (Prov.1:7 w/notes).

 The opposite side of the coin: “fear of man bringeth a snare…” (Prov.29:25).

 Think about how Noah must have been mocked and scorned for simply obeying God’s word.
-Imagine what people must have thought of him…religious fanatic, delusional nut case.
-Evidently, Noah wasn’t overly concerned about how people thought of him…he was more concerned about what God thought of him.
+Imagine what people must have thought of him: religious fanatic, delusional nut case.
+Noah wasn’t overly concerned about how people thought of him.
+He was more concerned about what God thought of him.

-How often does our concern about what people (our peers, co-workers, family, friends, etc.) may think of us from sharing the TRUTH?
-We hold back or “forebear” cf. (Proverbs 24:11.)
+How often does our concern about what people (our peers, co-workers, family, friends, etc.) may think of us keep us from sharing the TRUTH?
+So we hold back, or “forebear” Consider (Proverbs 24:11.)

-Noah obviously could have spared himself much grief and ridicule by keeping the purpose of the ark low key; however, he openly warned about the impending judgment.
-Noah preached and prepared (2 Peter 2:5).
+Noah obviously could have spared himself much grief and ridicule by keeping the purpose of the ark low-key; however, he openly warned about the impending judgment.
+Thus, despite the mockery, Noah preached and prepared (2 Peter 2:5).

 There was something else about Noah that marked him exceptional.
-We already mentioned Noah to be a just and perfect man, yet there is an additional important aspect regarding those who the Bible describes as “the just.”
+We already mentioned Noah as a just and perfect man, yet there is an additional important aspect regarding those who the Bible describes as “the just.”